Calioses/DomFrog-dom-backup-wizard/README.md

 ## Overview

 DomFrog Backup Wizard makes **live backups** of all your saves and new turns for your games.
-It’s designed to be working most of the time, kinda robust, and at minimum the backups should be reliable — using **default paths is recommended** for best results.
+It's designed to be working most of the time, kinda robust, and at minimum the backups should be reliable — using **default paths is recommended** for best results.

----

 ## Current Status